-- (1) Member of the Corporate Governance and Nominating Committee of Granite GP chaired by G. Wesley Voorheis - (2) Member of the Compensation Committee of Granite GP chaired by Peter Dey - (3) Member of the Audit Committee of each of Granite REIT and Granite GP, each chaired by Gerald J. Miller - (4) Member of the Real Estate Investment Committee of Granite GP chaired by Barry Gilbertson.
+- (1) Member of the Corporate Governance and Nominating Committee of Granite GP chaired by Peter Dey. - (2) Member of the Compensation Committee of Granite GP chaired by Barry Gilbertson. - (3) Member of the Audit Committee of each of Granite REIT and Granite GP, each chaired by Gerald Miller

-As at December 31, 2012, the directors and executive officers of Granite Co., the predecessor of Granite REIT and Granite GP, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 15,657 common shares of Granite Co., representing less than one percent of the total number of Common Shares outstanding before giving effect to the exercise of options or other convertible securities held by such directors and officers.
+As at December 31, 2014, the Trustees, Directors and executive officers of Granite, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 29,807 stapled units of Granite, representing less than one percent of the total number of Stapled Units outstanding before giving effect to the exercise of options or other convertible securities held by such trustees and officers.

-Trustees and directors are elected to serve until the next annual meeting of unitholders or shareholders as the case may be.
-The directors of Granite Co. were appointed trustees and directors of Granite REIT and Granite GP, respectively prior to the 2013 Arrangement.
-The term of office of each trustee and director expires at the time of Granite REIT's and Granite GP's Annual General Meeting, which for 2013 is expected to be held on June 12, 2013.
-In the event that successors are not elected, the trustees and directors will remain in office until their successors are elected or appointed in accordance with applicable law and the constating documents of Granite REIT and Granite GP.
+The term of office of each Trustee and Director expires at the time of Granite REIT's and Granite GP's Joint Annual General Meeting, which for 2015 is expected to be held on June 17, 2015.
+In the event that successors are not elected, the Trustees and Directors will remain in office until their successors are elected or appointed in accordance with applicable law and the constating documents of Granite REIT and Granite GP.

 Officers serve at the pleasure of the Board of Trustees of Granite REIT or Board of Directors of Granite GP, as applicable.
-Certain background concerning the current trustees, directors and officers of Granite REIT and Granite GP, including their principal occupations over the last five years, is summarized below.
+Certain background concerning the current Trustees, Directors and officers of Granite, including their principal occupations over the last five years, is summarized below.